 As seen earlier, the Repository executes operations with a user's credentials.
-In a web context, the currently logged-in user is automatically identified.
+In a web context, the currently logged in user is automatically identified.
 In a command line context, you need to manually log a user in.
 We have already seen how to manually load and set a user using its ID.
-If you would like to identify a user using their username and password instead, this can be achieved in the following way:
+If you would like to identify a user using his username and password instead, this can be achieved as follows.